kreasof-ai/Homunculus-Project/README.md

 - If the loss value is high, this iteration is triggered, with max iterations set to 10.
 - We train an independent layer to output a confidence score, trained by loss value from the main training process.
 - When inference, both the next token and confidence scores are outputted and can determine how many iterations are needed for the current inference.
-- ~~No sophisticated tokenization or attention layer, just a pure simple transformer for learning purposes.~~
-- I'm adding GeGLU activation function, BPE tokenizer, selective 1D & 2D RoPE, safetensors, custom KV-caching, a simple vision encoder, grouped-query attention (GQA), RMS Norm, PyTorch Lightning, DeepSpeed, and ZeRO-3.

-> Notes: ~~I dunno why I'm impulsively adding unnecessary parts like ViT 🙃~~ I decided to put all of my ideas into this project, so this is probably not a simple learning project anymore 😅

 YouTube progress documentation playlist:
 - First short brief (27 July 2024): [https://youtu.be/NjK1BJyhrlI](https://youtu.be/NjK1BJyhrlI)